Fujifilm X-H2 Review

 When I compare X-H2 photos to my GFX 50R photos, the lines are getting blurred.
 The X-H2 has 40 megapixels, while the GFX 50R has 50 megapixels.

-I was a bit worried about how having this many megapixels on the smaller sensor would affect the overall look of images, but I think Fujifilm has done a fine job with the files.
-I was in doubt about how I would adjust sharpening in Capture One and settled on reducing it from the default 160 to 110, as I prefer a slightly softer look in my images.
+I was a bit worried that having this many megapixels on the smaller sensor would affect the overall look of the images, but I think Fujifilm has done a fine job with the files.
+I was unsure about how to adjust sharpening in Capture One and settled on reducing it from the default 160 to 110, as I prefer a slightly softer look in my images.

-The 40-megapixel sensor especially shines in landscape photography, where you can see a noticeable difference, even on your screen, from either the X-H2S or previous generation Fujifilm sensors, which are all 26 megapixels or lower.
+The 40-megapixel sensor especially shines in landscape photography, where you can see a noticeable difference, even on your screen, compared to either the X-H2S or previous-generation Fujifilm sensors, which are all 26 megapixels or lower.

 Please click the sample images to view them up to 2500 pixels wide.